 - If you have to claim Universal Credit and it is lower than the benefits it is replacing, you will usually drop down to the level of Universal Credit

-- From about 2019 or 2023 those still on 'legacy benefits' will begin to be 'migrated' to Universal Credit.
+- From about 2019 or 2023 those still on 'legacy benefits' will be moved to Universal Credit.
 In which case you will keep the higher amount as a top up to your Universal Credit

 - If Universal Credit is higher, in either case you will get the higher amount of Universal Credit